kreutz-lab/simFrB/README.md

                                       nFeatures = 6000,
                                       nSamples = 30)
 #> No input matrix provided
+#> no nDE given, using default value of 15% of nFeatures
 #> applying dimar coefficients from 1 to 316
 #> applying dimar coefficients from 317 to 632
 #> applying dimar coefficients from 633 to 948